Poland syndrome (Poland sequence)

 • Underarm hair that is sparse or unusually placed

-How is Pediatric Poland Syndrome (Poland Sequence) treated?
+How is Poland syndrome (Poland sequence) treated?

-Especially in treating children with Poland Syndrome, it is important to personalize treatment to take into account not only the extent of the condition and how the individual patient is affected, but also to look ahead to how that child will grow and develop over time.
-We offer a wide variety of treatment options for Poland Syndrome.
+Especially in treating children with Poland syndrome, it is important to personalize treatment to take into account not only the extent of the condition and how the individual patient is affected, but also to look ahead to how that child will grow and develop over time.
+We offer a wide variety of treatment options for Poland syndrome.
 Often the best option for patients is not to treat this condition with surgery.

 For asymmetry or underdevelopment of the breast, we can offer breast augmentation either with an implant or with the patient’s own fat from elsewhere.
-Usually an implant is required but breast augmentation for Poland Syndrome is more difficult than in a patient without this condition as there is often not enough breast and fat tissue to place an implant directly behind the existing breast tissue, and the muscle that Plastic Surgeons would normally use to camouflage the implant in this situation is missing in Poland Syndrome.
+Usually an implant is required but breast augmentation for Poland syndrome is more difficult than in a patient without this condition as there is often not enough breast and fat tissue to place an implant directly behind the existing breast tissue, and the muscle that plastic surgeons would normally use to camouflage the implant in this situation is missing in Poland syndrome.
 It may be necessary to move a muscle from the back into the chest to cover the implant to give the best result.

 For contour problems in the chest due to the missing muscle, we can offer various options for filling the contour including custom made implants, fat transferred from another part of the body, or for very mild asymmetry, filler material injected through the skin.
 Often the best results are obtained by using a combination of a custom made implant covered by a muscle, transferred from the back.
 This muscle can also be used to re-create the fold of skin between the chest and the armpit, the anterior axillary fold.